-I. Feed Water Connection
+I. Feed Water Connection + Pressure Limiting Valve

-Using the supplied Feed Water Adaptor [FWA] (Pictured right), Locate the connection between the kitchen tap & cold-water line (Usually a flex line).
+Using the supplied Feed Water Adaptor Inlet Valve (FWA) (pictured right), locate the connection between the kitchen tap & cold-water line (usually a braided stainless steel flex line).
 Shut off the incoming water and bleed pressure from the line by opening the tap.
 Disconnect the flex line from the cold-water inlet and install the Feed Water Adaptor in between.

-DO NOT apply thread tape to these connections as they are designed to use the washers only - Thread tape is only required on the male thread of the FWA if it is not installing to a flex line.
+DO NOT apply thread tape to these connections as they are designed to use the washers only - Thread tape is only required on the male thread of the FWA Inlet Valve if it is not installing to a flex line.